jacobboullion/revature/README.md

-# PROJECT NAME
+# PROJECT 1

-Project Description
+## Project Description

-Here goes your awesome project description!
+This project takes in large amounts of wikipedia page view and clickstream data in order to answer some questions and do analysis based on this data.

-Technologies Used
+## Technologies Used

-Tech 1 - version 1.0
-Tech 2 - version 2.0
-Tech 3 - version 3.0
+* Hive
+* YARN
+* MapReduce
+* HDFS
+* DBeaver

-Features
+## Features

 List of features ready and TODOs for future development

-Awesome feature 1
-Awesome feature 2
-Awesome feature 3
+* Loads data from local directory
+* Makes tables for the csv data collected locally
+* Queries run on these tables and get information

 To-do list:

-Wow improvement to be done 1
-Wow improvement to be done 2
+* Take data from hdfs
+* Simplify number of Queries

-Getting Started
+## Getting Started

-(include git clone command) (include all environment setup steps)
+(include git clone command)
+(include all environment setup steps)

-Be sure to include BOTH Windows and Unix command
-Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)

-All the code required to get started
-Images of what it should look like
+* git clone the repo
+* install hdfs, yarn, and hive
+* start hive server with command: hiveserver2
+* You can connect to the server using a program like DBeaver or in beeline using: beeline -u jdbc:hive2://localhost:10000
+* Once your connected you can start using the HQL queries in the provided script

-Usage
+## Usage

-Here, you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+> You can run the queries like this

-Contributors
+## Contributors

-Here list the people who have contributed to this project. (ignore this section, if its a solo project)
+> Here list the people who have contributed to this project. (ignore this section, if its a solo project)

-License
+## License

-This project uses the following license: <license_name>.
+This project uses the following license: [<license_name>](<link>).